The Incredible Hulk (1996 TV series): Season 1

 These plot threads converge in the three-part season finale "Darkness and Light", where Betty's gamble pays off and the Hulk and Banner are separated.
 The Hulk emerges virtually mindless and unrestrained.
 Banner feels responsible and confronts the creature in an armored battlesuit.
 The Leader finally gains the power of the Hulk, but the savage Hulk personality takes over, driving him mad, and forcing him to abandon the power and restore it to the creature.

-Meanwhile, General Ross, betrayed by Agent Jones during the finale, experiences a mental breakdown.
+Meanwhile, Ross, betrayed by Jones during the finale, experiences a mental breakdown.
 Though hospitalized and in critical condition, Ross interrupts Banner's wedding ceremony and threatens to kill Banner, who suffers a heart attack, as the separation from the Hulk finally begins taking its toll.
 This leads Banner's friends into concluding that he and the Hulk must be merged again, or both will die.

 Ross flees but later returns in an attempt to sabotage the re-merge experiment.
 He is interrupted by Rick, whom he hurls into the vat containing Banner and the Hulk.
-The experiment malfunctions and the vat erupts; from it emerges a gamma-powered, hulk-like Jones, who escapes into the night, as the distraught but healthy Banner suddenly transforms into the Grey Hulk.
+The experiment malfunctions and the vat erupts; from it emerges a gamma-powered, Hulk-like Jones, who escapes into the night, as Banner suddenly transforms into the Grey Hulk.

 Season 2

-The Incredible Hulk and She-Hulk begins where the first season concluded, with the Grey Hulk in the mountains, solely pursued by the still insane Ross.
+The Incredible Hulk and She-Hulk begins where the first season concluded, with the Grey Hulk in the mountains, solely pursued by Ross.
 An altercation between the two results in an avalanche that puts Ross in a coma, and knocks out Banner.
-When Banner comes to, he is arrested and placed on trial, while Rick Jones, almost an afterthought, continues his own reign of terror.
+When Banner comes to, he is arrested and placed on trial, while Rick Jones continues his own reign of terror.
 Banner's cousin Jennifer, the She-Hulk, tries to help him out in court.
 After defending the entire courthouse from an attack by the Leader and successfully locating and restoring Rick to normal, both Banner and Jennifer travel together, lying low.

 Aside from a small continuation of the premiere episode, the season featured very few ongoing arcs, the only ones of note were the following: